nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-get-started-mac.md

 <properties
-   pageTitle="Configurare l'ambiente di sviluppo in Mac OS X | Microsoft Azure" description="Installare il runtime, l'SDK e gli strumenti e creare un cluster di sviluppo locale.
-Al termine della configurazione, sarà possibile iniziare a creare applicazioni in Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Set up your development environment on Mac OS X | Microsoft Azure" description="Install the runtime, SDK, and tools and create a local development cluster.
+After completing this setup, you will be ready to build applications on Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"